-You can use brushing and dipping techniques.
+You can use brushing or dipping methods to glaze clay.

-Item Rub pric
+Item Rub Item Rubric

-2 points The student lists two techniques to use when glazing.
+2 points The student lists two techniques for glazing.

 These include, but are not limited to, the following:

 Brushing

 Dipping

 Pouring

-1 point The student lists one technique to use when glazing.
+1 point The student lists one technique for glazing.

-0 points The response indicates inadequate or no understanding of the concept needed to answer the item.
-The student may have written on a different topic or written -L-don't know."
+0 points The student is unable to perform the task, does not understand how to complete the

+task, or unsuccessfully completes the task.